AmoghVardhan/PHT/README.md

 # PHT ( Predective health terminal )
 Note:- This is a part of the project and is not the entire project
-<b> This is a hand crafted code without using library functions wich aims to finding the pulse rate of a human being.
+<b> This is a hand crafted code without using library functions wich aims to finding the pulse rate of a human being.</b>

 ##Getting Started:-
 You will need:-